sleepjie/Valanar/Valanar Superdocument.md

 The Eastern Plains are known for being extensive flatlands dotted with farms, plantations and estates.
 ##### Settlements & Structures
 Capital City is Aragorn

+Dun WIP, otherwise known as the School of the Falcon.

 ##### Military and Naval Power
 Caldwynn boasts an impressive cavalry with heavy lancer and mounted archery divisions that dominate most light infantry formations.
+Its military prowess and strategic location made it both a regional power and a frequent target of foreign ambitions, yet its flat terrain and open skies ensured that its cavalry would always have the upper hand.
 Knights are the only military unity permitted to ride on horseback outside of these cavalry units.

 Caldwynn’s navy is easy to underestimate.

+---
 ### Vitgaard
 ##### Population and Demographics
 As with most countries in Dol-Calandria, Vitgaard is inhabited mostly by Humans, seconded by Dwarrow, who migrated from Khard following the eruption of Mt.
 Zephyra after finding no asylum in Nauska.
 The Dwarrow proved an excellent ally in the expansion of Old Vitgaard and were afforded not only land but given full control over the country’s mining operations on the condition that they officially declare themselves as citizens of the empire.